• Free Tours

 I love viewpoints when the climb is not too hard and the crowds are not too big.
 It gives you a more contemplative side to a city.

-Montjuïc Hill rises up from the sea and gives you a great vantage point for the port and central Barcelona.
+Montjuïc Hill rises from the sea and gives you a great vantage point for the port and central Barcelona.

 It’s also huge with its back sloping down into Plaça d’Espanya affording fabulous views of different areas of the city.